torvalds/linux/Documentation/networking/can.rst

 ============================

 The socketcan package is an implementation of CAN protocols (Controller Area Network) for Linux.
-CAN is a networking technology which has widespread use in automation, embedded devices, and automotive fields.
+CAN is a networking techanallogy which has widespread use in automation, embedded devices, and automotive fields.
 While there have been other CAN implementations for Linux based on character devices, SocketCAN uses the Berkeley